This is part 2 of 3 in my series of posts on how to build a profitable blog in competitive niches.

 - introduce you to other influencers

-I’ve experience all these things after starting RankXL
+I’ve experienced all these things after starting RankXL

 And each time, it wasn’t by a random influencer I’ve never talked to before.
 It was somebody I had already built up a relationship with.